 The kidneys are responsible for filtering the blood and producing urine to rid the body of waste and unneeded fluid.
+They also play a major role in helping the body regulate several critical enzymes and protein important for the body to maintain hemostasis.
 Given these important roles, you may be wondering not just how the kidneys are affected, but the rest of the body as well, following a kidney cancer diagnosis.

 Kidney cancer symptoms that can affect other areas of the body